Organising your wardrobePosted 13th March 2016

 Step 3: Keeping the order.

 Make sure that the clothing in the wardrobe is positioned so that when you open the wardrobe door/s all items are facing towards you, not away.
-You will connect more with the item and be able to visualise the outfit more.
-Sounds a little silly but try hanging it facing away from you and see how it makes you feel, it is just like someone turning their back to you!
+For example, some hangers are slightly curved to show the back of it, or something is placed on the front of the hanger to show the front.
+As I have my clothes in order from the left, the clothes are all facing the left.
+It sounds a little silly but you will connect more with the item and be able to visualise the outfit more.
+Try hanging a few of your items, as a test facing away from you and see how it makes you feel, it is just like the clothes are turning their back to you!
 The same applies to footwear, have them facing you as they do in any shoe shop; they are facing that way for a reason… temptation!

 Step 4: Colour code.

-As I have said in previous blogs, colour creates mood; now you have your wardrobe sorted, what is your most dominant colour?
+As I have said in previous blogs, colour creates mood.
+Now you have your wardrobe almost sorted, what is your most dominant colour?
 Does your wardrobe look colourful or is it looking a little dull?
 It maybe time to brighten your wardrobe, if you’re not a fan of bold colour, add a hint of colour using accessories such as light weight scarves, shoes and bags to brighten your look, your mood and even bring out your eyes.